Using genetics, researchers identify potential drugs for early treatment of COVID-19

-Category: Environment Hits: 1A new study using human genetics suggests researchers should prioritize clinical trials of drugs that target two proteins to manage COVID-19 in its early stages.
+Category: Environment Hits: 4A new study using human genetics suggests researchers should prioritize clinical trials of drugs that target two proteins to manage COVID-19 in its early stages.
 Based on their analyses, the researchers call for prioritizing clinical trials of drugs targeting the proteins IFNAR2 and ACE2.
 The goal is to identify existing drugs, either FDA-approved or in clinical development for other conditions, that can be repurposed for the early management of COVID-19.

 Read more https://www.sciencedaily.com/releases/2021/04/210409124757.htm